 After directing two full seasons of the 3-Day Novel Contest, tormenting and documenting writers as they tried to pound out 50 000 words in 72 hours, I thought I'd best try writing it myself.

 Took a crack at it in 2010 and won 3rd place out of 700+ contestants.
 The jury called it a ‘witty thriller about a bloody murder, a very large diamond and a dogwalker on the run’.
-It’s currently under option consideration for development with a local production company, but I think I can pitch the gist of it here:
+It’s currently under option consideration for development with a local production company, but the gist of it is:

 Madeleine Severene is a professional dog walker on the run.